DFEduard/F5-PROJECT/README.md

 # SQL script to create the db for this project
 - Database name used to develop: WEB DB
-- Connection script has to be changed with new DB
+- Connection string has to be changed with new DB
 - APIUsers > appsettings.json > appsettings.Development.json - line 10
 ```
 DROP TABLE IF EXISTS dbo.Token;